Default Git Branch Name with Learn Enough and the Rails Tutorial

 Oct 24, 2020 • posted by Michael Hartl

-This is a short post explaining how the current state of the default Git branch name in the Learn Enough tutorials and the Ruby on Rails Tutorial.
-This post will be updated as necessary should the current situation change.
-For more a detailed discussion of version control with Git, see Learn Enough Git to Be Dangerous.
+This is a short post explaining the current state of the default Git branch name in the Learn Enough tutorials and the Ruby on Rails Tutorial.
+If you reached this post from a tutorial ebook that uses themaster

 The Git version control system is designed to help you track changes in projects.
 As part of this, Git allows you to create separate “branches” for particular sets of project changes, which can then be incorporated (or merged) back into the default branch.